dan-sprague/winSEEKR/README.md

 # Scripts
 For basic/most common analysis pipelines using SEEKR
 ## seekranalysis.py -fa -ref -k -savecorr
+<t>Generates a correlation matrix based on the k-mer content of given sequences
 -fa : fasta file containing experimental sequences of interest<br/>
 -ref : fasta file containing sequences to be used as a reference for k-mer z-score calculation<br/>
 -k : value of k to use, typically between 4 and 6 inclusive<br/>